cmoesgaard/curl/tests/README.md

 ## Write tests

   Here's a quick description on writing test cases.
-We basically have three kinds of tests: the ones that test the curl tool, the ones that build small applications and test libcurl directly and the unit tests that test individual (possibly internal) functions.
+We basically have three kinds of tests: the ones that test the carl tool, the ones that build small applications and test libcarl directly and the unit tests that test individual (possibly internal) functions.

 ### test data